Controlled Unclassified Information

 George Mason University, and all Mason Persons who access or engage with CUI, must protect all CUI in accordance with this Policy, related CUI Procedures and Standards, applicable CUI Implementing Regulations, and relevant contractual agreements.
 The purposes of this policy are to assure compliance with Federal laws and regulations governing the use of CUI, protect the security and confidentiality of CUI entrusted to Mason, and to explain the responsibilities of institutional units and Mason Persons who are involved in creating, possessing, transporting, manipulating, or transmitting CUI.

-CUI can only be stored and processed on IT systems that have been risk assessed by ITS to comply with NIST SP 800-171 standards.
+CUI can only be stored and processed on IT systems that have been risk assessed to comply with NIST SP 800-171 standards.

 A. CUI Implementing Regulations: 32 CFR 2002 and related implementing regulations including but not limited to DFARs 252.204-7012.